AVEVA/AVEVA-Samples-CloudOperations/basic_samples/SDS/JavaScript/Angular/README.md

 The sample code includes several placeholder strings that must be modified with values you received from OSIsoft.

-Register an Implicit or AuthorizationCode client in OCS, or modify an existing client, and ensure that the registered client in OCS contains `http://localhost:4200/auth-callback.html` in the list of allowed Redirect URLs, and `https://localhost:4200/` in the list of allowed Logout URLs.
+Register an Authorization Code client in OCS, or modify an existing client, and ensure that the registered client in OCS contains `http://localhost:4200/auth-callback.html` in the list of allowed Redirect URLs, and `https://localhost:4200/` in the list of allowed Logout URLs.

 Replace the `client_id` in `src/app/config/oidc.config.json` with the Client ID of the client you registered.